js-ts/kserve/docs/samples/storage/s3/README.md

 ```

 The next step is to attach the created secret to the service account's secret list.
-By default `KFServing` uses `default` service account, you can create your own service account and overwrite on `InferenceService` CRD.
+By default `Kserve` uses `default` service account, you can create your own service account and overwrite on `InferenceService` CRD.

 ```yaml
 apiVersion: v1